 Scientific libraries, methods and tools used on this

-architecture are created de novo with inspiration from
+architecture are created de novo and inspired by

-leadership initiatives such as the NIH Biowulf Cluster ²
+leadership initiatives of the NIH Biowulf Cluster ²

 and Department of Energy National Laboratories ³.

 · Supercomputing.life Applications

 research and are developed with databases ⁴ from